 In addition to the valid laws of the Republic of Croatia, this Code has been prepared in accordance with the principles established in the following regulations:

-1) IFPMA Code of Pharmaceutical Marketing Practices, 2006 revision of International Federation of Pharmaceutical Manufacturers Association, as revised 2006, effective from 1 January 2007 and its subsequent amendments.
+1) IFPMA Code of Pharmaceutical Marketing Practices, 2019 revision of International Federation of Pharmaceutical Manufacturers Association, effective from 1 January 2019 and its subsequent amendments.

 3) Directive 2001/83/EC and 2004/27/EC on the Community Code Relating to Medicinal Products for Human Use, as amended by Directive 2004/27/EC, ECJ No. L 311/67, 136/34 and its subsequent amendments.

-4. Member Companies of the Association must comply with this Code, also in the event where they engage third persons (e.g. commercial representatives, consultants, market-research agencies, marketing agencies, public relations agencies etc.) on behalf of the Members of the Association to perform activities of creation, application or undertaking of activities defined in this Code.
+4. Member Companies of the Association must comply with this Code, also in the event where they engage Third persons (in the sense of definition provided in Art.
+2 (Definitions) hereunder) on behalf of the Members of the Association to perform activities of creation, implementation or undertaking of activities defined in this Code.

 companies and their branch offices with registered seat in the Republic of Croatia which are members of the Association which are or may be affiliated – in the sense of Croatian Company Law – with the companies with registered seat outside the Republic of Croatia.
 For the purposes of this Code, Companies which are members of the Association and their affiliated companies shall be deemed to constitute a single entity to which this Code i.e. EFPIA codes apply.

-following costs related to participation of Healthcare Professionals in Events which may be paid by Pharmaceutical Companies: travel costs, costs of meal (food and drink), acommodation and participation fee.
+permitted costs related to participation of Healthcare Professionals in Events i.e. travel, meal (food and beverages), accommodation and participation fee.

 any substance or combination of substances presented as having properties for curing or preventing disease in human beings and any substance or combination of substances which may be used or administered to human beings either with a view to restoring, correcting or modifying physiological functions by exerting a pharmacological, immunological or metabolic action, or to make a medical diagnosis,